EmiolaLab/ExtractGenes/README.md

         extractGenes -m  INT                Minimum size (bp) seperating 2 defense genes for analysis [default 1000] extractGenes -x  INT                Maximum size (bp) seperating 2 defense genes for analysis [default 15000]

 We use PADLOC to identify known anti-phage proteins.
-By default, if two defense proteins are separated by 1,000 – 15,000 bp, our tool will retrieve all proteins located between both proteins.
+By default, if two defense proteins are separated by 1,000 – 15,000 bp, our tool will retrieve all uncharacterized proteins in this region.
 However, this range can be modified using the `-m` and `-x` flag.
 For basic usage, simply run `extractGenes -i [genomes_directory] `.
 Note: Genomes must be in fasta format and must have either .fasta, .fa or .fna extensions.

 ## OUTPUT